 What is the most common transition in film?

 1. Fades make the shot gradually turn into a single color, usually black or white.
-And, fade to black, a dramatic transition, is the most common transition type that symbolized the passage of time.
+And, fade to black, a dramatic transition, is the most common transition type that symbolizes the passage of time.

 2. Dissolve is a gradual transition from one image to another.
 It is widely used at the end of one scene and the beginning of the next, and it shows time passing.

 3. Wipe is a type of film transition when a shot travels from one side of the frame to another or with a special shape, replacing the previous scene.
-You can see this transition in The original Star Wars.
+You can see this transition in the original Star Wars.

 • linkedin